microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ![Accent button no forced colors](https://res.cloudinary.com/dm4izfqmy/image/upload/v1607550781/highContrast_examples/hc-document/acccent-no-forced-colors_h0peqd.png)

-To fix this, we will add `forcedColorsStylesheetBehavior` to `withBehaviors()`, take similar selectors, and add the system color keyword..
+To fix this, we will add `forcedColorsStylesheetBehavior` to `withBehaviors()`, using similar selectors, and adding the system color keyword.

 ```css
 export const AccentButtonStyles = css`